Growing food is like printing your own money.

 Good against downy mildew: use on tomatoes and potato

-Here is a same-day first-aid remedy: put 40 gr of onion or chopped cloves of garlic in 5 liters of boiling water and leave to soak for 4-5 hours.
+Here is a same-day first-aid remedy: put 40 gr of onion or chopped cloves of garlic in 5 litres of boiling water and leave to soak for 4-5 hours.

 Spray the infusion – without diluting it – on plants and soil, it is great for avoiding fungal diseases and protecting your plants from mites.